Quandela/Perceval/docs/source/circuits.rst

 ------------------

 Each circuit corresponds to a ``Circuit`` object.
-To instantiate a circuit, simply pass the number of pathes as an argument:
+To instantiate a circuit, simply pass the number of modes as an argument:

 >>> # create a new circuit with 3 spatial modes
 >>> my_circuit = pcvl.Circuit(3)